taica00/SC1015/README.md

 ## Notebook 4: Machine learning - Random forest, K nearest neighbours
 We did machine learning.
 THen we compare the values to see which is the better model to use.
 To be elaborated more upon later.
 ## Contributions
-Lee Ding Zheng: Cleaning of data, EDA and Presentation \n Qwek Jin Kee: Cleaning of data, EDA and Presentation Tai Chen An: Machine Learning
+Lee Ding Zheng: Cleaning of data, EDA and Presentation Qwek Jin Kee: Cleaning of data, EDA and Presentation Tai Chen An: Machine Learning
 ## References